11 Best Greek Islands to Visit

 Best Time to Visit Milos: April to October

 The volcanic island of Milos is one of the most diverse and dramatic Greek islands.
 Milos is slowly hogging the limelight and Instagram is flooded with pictures of the striking island.
 It has lots to offer visitors – colorful beaches, hot springs, underwater caves, staggering cliffs, idyllic villages, and hiking trails.
-Milos has more than 70 beaches, each different in its way.
+Milos has more than 70 beaches, each different in its own way.
 The extraordinary colors and interesting rock formations make the beaches unique.
 Sarakiniko Beach is one of a kind.
 The tall alabaster-white volcanic rocks merge into the deep blue sea and look really spectacular and eerie.
 Gerakas, Firiplaka, Kastanas, Papafragas, Tsigrado, and Provatas beaches are also good options if you want to spend a day at the beach.
 For a glimpse of the local history, explore the ancient theatre, catacombs, and the Archaeological Museum.
 Plaka, Klyma, Adamas, and Pollonia are a few of the prettiest towns in Milos offering great bars, cafes, and shops.

 Milos.
 Flickr.com